VonHeikemen/devlog/content/tools/setup-nvim-lspconfig-plus-nvim-cmp.md

 * `on_attach`: Callback function that will be executed when a language server is attached to a buffer.
 It is recommended that we set our keybindings and commands in this function.
 Personally, I like to use `nvim_exec_autocmds` to trigger an "event", that way I can declare my keybindings anywhere I want.

 Now, `lsp_defaults` it's just a variable, there is nothing special about it.
-We need to merge this `lspconfig`'s global config.
+We need to merge this with `lspconfig`'s global config.
 We can find it in `util.default_config`.
 We will be using `vim.tbl_deep_extend` to merge those two variables in a safe way.

 ```lua
 local lspconfig = require('lspconfig')